Five Best Boom Poles For Your Budget 2023

 Since your boom is meant to help you get the cleanest sound possible, there are important features to consider.

-Having an adjustable length is convenient for maneuvering the microphone into the desired location.
+An adjustable length is convenient for maneuvering the microphone into the desired location.

 Also, having a sturdy boom arm with little flex is a must.
 That’s why some of the best are made from carbon fiber.

-Another thing to consider is having the option to have your XLR-cable run on the inside of the boom pole, which makes it easier to handle and minimizes cable chaos.
+Another thing to consider is having the option to have your XLR cable run on the inside of the boom pole, which makes it easier to handle and minimizes cable chaos.

 In short, lightweight and telescoping boom poles are versatile and valuable tools for filmmakers in almost any situation.